Dracula (1958 film): Plot

-Mina seeks out Van Helsing's aid in treating Lucy's ailment, but Lucy begs the maid Gerda to remove his prescribed garlic bouquets, and she is found dead the next day.
-Van Helsing turns over Harker's journal to Arthur.
-Three days after Lucy is interred, an undead Lucy lures Gerda's daughter Tania to a graveyard, where Arthur has found Lucy's tomb empty.
+Mina seeks out Van Helsing's aid in treating Lucy, who begs the maid Gerda to remove his prescribed garlic bouquets and is found dead the next day.
+Van Helsing turns over Harker's journal to Arthur, who then comes to trust him.
+Three days after her burial, an undead Lucy lures Gerda's daughter Tania to a graveyard, where Arthur has found Lucy's tomb empty.
 Van Helsing appears and wards Lucy off with a cross.
 He explains to Arthur that Lucy was targeted to replace the woman Harker killed.
 Van Helsing suggests using her to lead them to Dracula, but Arthur refuses, and Van Helsing stakes her in her coffin.
 Arthur takes one final look at Lucy's body and sees her at peace.

 Van Helsing and Arthur travel to the border crossing at Ingolstadt to track down Dracula's coffin.
-Meanwhile, Mina receives a message supposedly from Arthur, telling her to go to the address in Karlstadt, where Dracula waits.
+Meanwhile, Mina receives a message supposedly from Arthur, telling her to go to undertaker J. Marx at 49 Frederickstrasse, where Dracula waits to attack her.
 The next day, Arthur and Van Helsing visit the undertaker but find Dracula's coffin missing.
-Later, Arthur tries to give Mina a cross to wear, but it burns her, revealing that she is turning into a vampire herself.
-During the night, Dracula appears inside the house and bites her.
+Back at home, Arthur tries to give Mina a cross to wear, which burns her, revealing that she is turning into a vampire herself.
+Arthur and Van Helsing watch the house all night to prevent Dracula from entering and attacking Mina again, but Dracula appears inside the house and bites her.
 Arthur agrees to give her a blood transfusion administered by Van Helsing.
-When Arthur asks Gerda to fetch some wine, she tells him that Mina had forbidden her to go down to the cellar.
-Upon hearing this, Van Helsing bolts downstairs and finds Dracula's coffin, but it is empty.
-Dracula has escaped into the night with Mina, intent on making her his new vampire bride.
+When Arthur asks Gerda to fetch some wine, she tells him Mina forbade her to go down to the cellar.
+Upon hearing this, Van Helsing bolts downstairs and finds Dracula's coffin, which is empty.
+Dracula has escaped with Mina, intent on making her his new vampire bride.

 A chase ensues as Dracula rushes to return to his castle before sunrise.
-He attempts to bury Mina alive outside the crypt but is interrupted by the arrival of Van Helsing and Arthur.
+He attempts to bury Mina alive outside the crypt but is interrupted by Van Helsing and Arthur.
 Pursuing Dracula inside the castle, Van Helsing struggles with the vampire before eventually tearing down the curtains to let in the sunlight.
 Van Helsing forms a cross with two candlesticks, driving Dracula into the sun's rays, and he crumbles into dust as Van Helsing looks on.
 Mina recovers and the cross-shaped scar fades from her hand while Dracula's ashes blow away in the morning breeze, leaving only his clothes and ring behind.